The list of Government measures supporting Business. Last update January 18, 2021.

 The Government approved the COVID III loan program.
 The program allocates CZK 150 billion for state guarantees on loans to approximately 150,000 entrepreneurs and companies.
-The Czech-Moravian Guarantee and Development Bank will be the guarantee institute.
+The Czech-Moravian Guarantee and Development Bank is the guarantee institute.
 The government estimates that CMZRB will be able to guarantee loans for up to CZK 500 billion in total.
-Commercial banks, which will give the loans, have not given an estimate in the amount or number of loans COVID III will cover.
+Commercial banks, which will provide the loans, have not given an estimate of volume or number of loans COVID III will cover.
 CMZRB signed cooperation contracts with the interested commercial banks on May 28.
-The program is planned to be run until December 2020.

 “Guarantee Covid Plus” program for 250+ employees´ companies.

 The Parliament approved an amendment to Act on Insurance and Export Financing which turns EGAP into a guarantee institution.
 EGAP will now be able to provide "Guarantee Covid Plus" program for companies with 250+ employees.
 The bank will be able to guarantee loans not only for exporters, but also for manufacturers, sales-oriented businesses, and, in general, for businesses with 250+ employees (but can decide not to provide the loan).
 The maximum volume of insurance is CZK 330 billion.
 As a consequence, the Finance Ministry increased the State Budget for 2020.

 On May 5, the European Commission approved an approximately €5.2 billion (CZK 142 billion) Czech guarantee scheme for large companies with export activities affected by the coronavirus outbreak.
 The support, in the form of State guarantees on loans, will be accessible to large companies whose exports represent at least 20% of their yearly sales revenue.